About

 We envision cities where every person feels safe, comfortable, and welcomed, with a true sense of belonging in the spaces they live, work, and thrive!
 Our goal is to create urban environments that are fair, inclusive, and vibrant, where diverse voices shape the future, communities flourish, and people have equal opportunities to participate in decision-making processes that impact their daily lives.

-At urbana, we strive to make this vision a reality by ensuring the right to the city for all.
-Our work focuses on empowering historically underrepresented groups -including women, children, youth, and the elderly- by equipping them with the tools and opportunities to voice their needs, fostering participation in urban planning, and strengthening collaboration between local communities and local authorities.
+At URBANA, we strive to make this vision a reality by ensuring the right to the city for all.
+Our work focuses on empowering historically underrepresented groups -including women, children, youth, and older people- by equipping them with the tools and opportunities to voice their needs, fostering participation in urban planning, and strengthening collaboration between local communities and local authorities.

 Team

-Ioulia Leventopoulou is an architect and researcher at URBANA.
-She studied Architecture at the Technical University of Crete (2018) and is currently a postgraduate student of the MSc Urban and Regional Planning at the School of Architecture, NTUA.
-She has worked with architectural firms and organisations in Athens and Copenhagen.
-Her research interests focus on the analysis of gender perspectives in urban design, participatory design processes and more generally the integration of a more inclusive perspective in the spaces we design and inhabit.
+Ioulia Leventopoulou is an architect and project officer at URBANA.
+She studied Architecture at the Technical University of Crete (2018) and completed a MSc in Urban and Regional Planning at the School of Architecture of NTUA (2024).
+Her current research focuses on the issue of housing and policy frameworks, as well as informal networks and practices of care, examining how their intersection can foster a more inclusive, comfortable, and joyful urban living.

 Our goals